My research interest is in cancer immunotherapy and mechanisms of

 My research interests are tumor biology and hematopoiesis.
 Currently, I am generating CXCL2 knockout PyMT cell lines by CRISPR/Cas9 genome editing.
 Our aim is to understand the role of CXCL2 in regulating growth of primary PyMT tumors and its function in breast cancer metastasis to lung by delivery of CXCL2 knockout PyMT cells to mouse.
 I am also investigating the role and the molecular pathways for the cytokine-activated transcription factor Signal Transducer and Activator of Transcription 3 (STAT3) in maintaining lineage-balanced hematopoiesis.

-I have been studying the molecular cues and extrinsic signals involved in the development and functional diversification of innate immune cells and their hematopoietic progenitors, with a major focus on dendritic cells (DCs).
-My ongoing research is to understand the essential roles of cytokines and their responsive transcription factors, STATs, in modulating DC subset specification and functional polarization during inflammation and tumor immunity.
-My long-term goal is to dissect the regulatory networks involved in shaping the differentiation and function of immune cells, with primary interest in studying the crosstalk between myeloid cells and disease-specific microenvironmental factors.
+I studied the molecular cues and extrinsic signals involved in the development and functional diversification of innate immune cells and their hematopoietic progenitors, with a major focus on dendritic cells (DCs).
+My research sought to understand the essential roles of cytokines and their responsive transcription factors, STATs, in modulating DC subset specification and functional polarization during inflammation and tumor immunity.
+My long-term goal was to dissect the regulatory networks involved in shaping the differentiation and function of immune cells, with primary interest in studying the crosstalk between myeloid cells and disease-specific microenvironmental factors.

 Oleksandr (Sasha) Kyrysyuk

-I am characterizing the expression of immune factors in a CD103+ Dendritic Cell (DC)-Based Vaccine, which may control its efficacy in a tumor microenvironment.
-I am further studying the potential of the DC-based vaccine to activate other immune lineages for an anti-tumor response.
+I characterized the expression of immune factors in a CD103+ Dendritic Cell (DC)-Based Vaccine, which may control its efficacy in a tumor microenvironment.
+I further studyied the potential of the DC-based vaccine to activate other immune lineages for an anti-tumor response.